 STEM was founded upon three core beliefs: 1) every child deserves a rigorous, college preparatory education delivered by highly effective teachers, 2) a culture of accountability and high expectations develops learners and leaders, and 3) excellent schools are deeply and broadly tied to the communities they serve.
-The STEM model is designed to ensure students master basic skills in literacy and mathematics; strengthen critical-thinking skills; rigorously prepare for high school and college; and engage and lead peers in learning and active citizenship.
+The STEM model is designed to ensure students master basic skills in literacy and mathematics; strengthen critical-thinking skills and knowledge in the STEM content areas; rigorously prepare for high school and college; and engage and lead peers in learning and active citizenship.